Flaminietta/Machine-Learning-Foundations/README.md

 (The parameters theta are already trained in this exercise)

 - predict.m - predict the label of an input given a trained neural network

+4. NEURAL NETWORK LEARNING
+- displayData.m - Function to help visualize the dataset
+- fmincg.m - Function minimization routine (similar to fminunc)
+- sigmoid.m - Sigmoid function
+- computeNumericalGradient.m - Numerically compute gradients
+- checkNNGradients.m - Function to help check your gradients
+- debugInitializeWeights.m - Function for initializing weights
+- predict.m - Neural network prediction function
+- sigmoidGradient.m - Compute the gradient of the sigmoid function
+- randInitializeWeights.m - Randomly initialize weights
+- nnCostFunction.m - Neural network cost function

+This exercise is an implementation of a neural network model to recognize hand-written digits and goes through the whole process of training a nn:

+- Pick a n architecture
+- Random initialization of parameters/weights
+- Implementation of the Forward Propagation
+- Implementation of the cost function
+- Implementation of the Back Propagation
+- Gradient Checking
+- Minimization of the cost function
+- Prediction and accuracy